RalucaN/Data-projects/PhD_thesis(2015-2019)/Paper 1/ReadMe.md

-The Maps included are created using QGIS
+The Maps included in this folder are created using QGIS